Code-Institute-Submissions/Interactive-Frontend-Development-6/README.md

 - HTML
 - CSS
 - JavaScript - The project uses JavaScript for interactivity and for the gameboard to flip the cards
-- [Jasmine](https://jasmine.github.io/) - For testing some of the Javascript code*
+- [Jasmine](https://jasmine.github.io/) - For testing the score counter of the Javascript code
 - [Google fonts](https://fonts.google.com/) - to use the Ranchers font
 - [Figma](https://www.figma.com/) - to create the wireframe
 - [Bootstrap](https://getbootstrap.com/) - only to reset default properties of elements.
-- Git - was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- [Git](https://git-scm.com/) - was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
-- GitHub - is used to store the projects code after being pushed from Git.
+- [GitHub](https://github.com/) - is used to store the projects code after being pushed from Git.

-*Unfortunately I couldn't think of the Jasmine code to test my JavaScript code.
-So I've only started the Jasmine testing.

 ## Testing